 Broken access control definition

-Access control is the restriction of access to applications and data.
-Organizations control access by authenticating connection requests and authorizing users to access the functionality they require.
+Broken access control vulnerability is the restriction of access to applications and data.
+Organizations control access by authenticating connection requests and authorizing users to access the required functionality.
 Users only have access to the resources they need.
 All other data and applications are restricted according to the principle of least privilege.

 Broken access controls occur when this process is compromised.
 Systems can fail to authenticate users securely.
 Improperly authenticated users can also escalate privileges, accessing resources that should be off-limits.